Green-Software-Foundation/doc-template/README.md

+Follow the instructions in [CONFIGURE.md](CONFIGURE.md) to learn how to configure this template repository.

 # PROJECT-TITLE

 TODO

-This is a project run through the [Community Working Group](https://grnsft.org/community-wg) in the [Green Software Foundation](https://greensoftware.foundation) and can be viewed through https://training.greensoftware.foundation
+This is a project run through the [Community Working Group](https://grnsft.org/community-wg) in the [Green Software Foundation](https://greensoftware.foundation) and can be viewed through https://TODO.greensoftware.foundation

 ## Copyright
 This project is copyrighted under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/).